FIDUCEO/FCDR_MVIRISRF/README.md

 :  A folder that contains data to diagnose a retrieval.
 These data are needed for diagnostic purposes only.

 Each folder contains instructions that include further information on the contents.

-# Release versions

-Release versions are numbered by the year of the release followed by a two-digit number that enumerates the release within the release year.
-For example, version 1801 denotes the first release of the year 2018.
-Release versions have the version tag 'Release'.

 # Filename convention